Thomas Adderley1

 M, #28883, b.
 1744, d.
 28 May 1814

 William Eden, 1st Baron Auckland was born in 1744.1 He was the son of Sir Robert Eden, 3rd Bt. and Mary Davison.1 He married Eleanor Elliot, daughter of Rt.
 Hon.
-Sir Gilbert Elliot, 3rd Bt. and Agnes Dalrymple-Murray-Kynynmound, on 26 September 1776.2 He died on 28 May 1814 at Eden Farm, Beckenham, Kent, England, suddenly, from spasms.2 His will (dated 14 March 1814) was probated on 21 July 1814.2
+Sir Gilbert Elliot of Minto, 3rd Bt. and Agnes Dalrymple-Murray-Kynynmound, on 26 September 1776.3 He died on 28 May 1814 at Eden Farm, Beckenham, Kent, EnglandG, suddenly, from spasms.3 His will was proven (by probate) on 21 July 1814.3

 Children of William Eden, 1st Baron Auckland and Eleanor Elliot